Salmonhands/AnonVoteDemo/README.md

 Eric Lovelace - 2013
-Implementing idea presented by Dr. Xou at IUPUI (though he is not associated with me programming this so my mistakes should not be taken as an indication of any flaw on his part)
+Implementing idea presented by Dr. Zou at IUPUI (though he is not associated with me programming this so my mistakes should not be taken as an indication of any flaw on his part)